The Best WiFi Analyzer App

-NetSpot can help you analyze your WLAN interference to determine the best WiFi channels to be used by your access points.
-A professional report can easily be assembled that provides a complete analysis of your wireless network.
+NetSpot enables you to analyze WLAN interference and identify the optimal WiFi channels for your access points.
+You can also use it to effortlessly generate a professional report with a comprehensive analysis of your wireless network.

 If you could see wireless network activity with your eyes, you would most likely be surprised by how many wireless signals are in range.
 In densely populated areas, the demand for WiFi connectivity is so large that it’s causing major issues with signal interference, which can lead to slowdowns and connection drops.